Quansight/Quansight-website/apps/labs/posts/python-abi-abi3t.md

 The "python" tag indicates either the exact version supported by the wheel or the minimum supported version.
 Whether or not the version indicates a minimum or an exact version depends on the next ABI tag.
 The `py3` tag used by `pycparser` indicates that this is usable by _any_ Python 3 interpreter running _any_ Python version, not necessarily just CPython.
+The full `py3-none-any` triple implies the wheel is compatible with any Python 3 version and any platform: it includes only pure-Python code and no compiled extensions.
-The `cp` in the `cp311` and `cp314` tags indicate that the `cryptography` and `cffi` wheels are only usable with CPython.
+The `cp` in the `cp311` and `cp314` tags indicates that the `cryptography` and `cffi` wheels are only usable with CPython.
 Other Python implementations will need a different wheel.

+The `cp311-abi3` and `cp314-cp314` tags imply that these wheels contain compiled extensions.
-The `cp311-abi3` and `cp314-cp314` tags encode which of CPython's several ABIs a wheel targets; the rest of this post explains what that means, but to get there we need to understand the structure of the CPython C API.
+The tags encode which of CPython's several ABIs a wheel targets; the rest of this post explains what that means, but to get there we need to understand the structure of the CPython C API.

 ## The Layers of the CPython C API